Altinn/altinn-studio-docs/content/architecture/security/_index.md

 This area covers the following sub areas

 ### Event logging
+How the platform logs events performed by the user or systems

 ## Security infrastructure
+This area covers the following sub areas

 ### Firewalls
+The firewall products and architure

 ### Key vaults
+How the different keys in the system are handled

 ## Availability
+This area covers the following sub areas

 ### Scalability and robustness
+How the architecture ensure a scalable and robust solutions

 ### Disaster recovery
+How the architecture supports disaster recovery